-THE LEAGUE'S POSITION ON GUN CONTROL (1994): The League of Women Voters of Washington believes that:
+THE LEAGUE'S POSITION ON GUN SAFETY (1994): The League of Women Voters of Washington believes that:

-GC-1: Government should regulate ownership and possession of firearms and limit their accessibility.

-GC-2: Firearms should be regulated by government through measures which may include the following.
+- GS-1: Government should regulate ownership and possession of firearms and limit their accessibility. - GS-2: Firearms should be regulated by government through measures which may include the following. - Federal: applications to purchase; registration; manufacturers' and dealers' license fees; restrictions on owning, transporting and distributing; prohibition on types and places allowed, extended waiting periods (as consistent with LWVUS Gun Control position).

+2023-2024 LWVWA | Program in Action | page 43
-- Federal: applications to purchase; registration; manufacturers' and dealers' license fees; restrictions on owning, transporting and distributing; prohibition on types and places allowed, extended waiting periods (as consistent with LWVUS Gun Control position). - State: licensing to purchase; issuance of state and local ID cards; registration; manufacturers' and dealers' license fees; restrictions on owning, carrying, transporting and distributing; prohibition on types and places allowed; extended waiting periods. - Local: prohibition on places allowed.

-GC-3: Taxes and license fees should be increased to help pay for:

-- education about firearm safety - background and verification checks for gun purchasers - violence prevention programs and measures - investigation and prosecution of illegal trafficking in firearms.
+- State: licensing to purchase; issuance of state and local ID cards; registration; manufacturers' and dealers' license fees; restrictions on owning, carrying, transporting and distributing; prohibition on types and places allowed; extended waiting periods. - Local: prohibition on places allowed. - GS-3: Taxes and license fees should be increased to help pay for: - education about firearm safety - background and verification checks for gun purchasers - violence prevention programs and measures

-GC-4: Measures should be taken to limit young people's access to firearms.
-These should include the following:

-- gun-free zones in school areas

-- an age limit of 18 for the use and possession of guns

-- requirements for safe gun storage

-GC-5: civil and criminal parental liability under certain circumstances.
+- investigation and prosecution of illegal trafficking in firearms. - GS-4: Measures should be taken to limit young people's access to firearms.
+These should include the following: - gun-free zones in school areas - an age limit of 18 for the use and possession of guns - requirements for safe gun storage - GS-5: Civil and criminal parental liability under certain circumstances.